hmrc/init-repository/README.md

 This tool automatically creates repositories and settings for a new project on MDTP.
 Specifically it will:

-* Create a new github.com repository
+* Create a new GitHub repository in [HMRC on GitHub](https://www.github.com/hmrc) assigned to a given team
-* Assign a given team access to the new github repository
+* Create a new Bintray releases package in [HMRC on Bintray](https://www.bintray.com/hmrc)
-* Create a new Bintray releases package
+* Create a new Bintray release-candidates package [HMRC on Bintray](https://www.bintray.com/hmrc)

-* Create a new Bintray release-candidates package
+The HMRC and Bintray credentials are intentionally omitted from this repository for security reasons.
+This repository is useless without them.